xpostudio4/edx-documentation/en_us/shared/building_and_running_chapters/building_course/creating_new_course.rst

 Create a Course
 *******************

-.. only:: Partners

-  To create a course on edX Edge, follow these steps.

-.. only:: only:: Open_edX

 To create a course, follow these steps.

 #.
 Sign in to Studio.